MicrosoftDocs/windows-dev-docs/hub/apps/develop/win2d/quick-start.md

 ---
-title: Quick start
+title: Win2D quickstart
-description: A quick start tutorial to using Win2D to perform some basic drawing. ms.date: 05/28/2023 ms.topic: article
+description: A quickstart tutorial to using Win2D to perform some basic drawing. ms.date: 05/28/2023 ms.topic: article
 keywords: windows 10, windows 11, uwp, xaml, windows app sdk, winui, windows ui, graphics, games ms.localizationpriority: medium
 ---

-# Quick start
+# Win2D quickstart

 This quick start tutorial introduces some of the basic capabilities of Win2D.
 You will learn how to:
 - Add Win2D to a XAML C# Windows project